codeforever200/NewsArticleCommentAnalysis/README.md

 # NewsArticleCommentAnalysis
-Article and comments data from New York Times website is used to carry out ground level analytics.
+Article and comments data from New York Times website is processed and cleaned followed by ground level analytics and visualizations.